What to do

 The patient should be able to stay in a separate room from others.
 This includes a bathroom and kitchen they can use without being around others.
 If they must share a bathroom or kitchen, they should be able to disinfect the area after each time they use it.

 People living in semi-congregate settings, like single room occupancy hotels, treatment programs and other dense environments, can often isolate and disinfect areas with proper guidance.
 Individuals living in congregate settings, such as homeless shelters with open dorms, may need isolation at the shelter overflow site.

 There are limited Isolation and Quarantine (I&Q) hotel rooms.
-Contact the COVID Resource Center at (628) 652-2700 for details on exclusion criteria.
+Contact the COVID-19 Information Warmline at (628) 652-2700 for details on current criteria.

 Transportation to place of isolation

 Confirm if your patient can walk or travel in their own vehicle to their place of isolation.

 More support needed while isolating

 If your patient needs help getting food, medication, pet care, cleaning supplies, or other means, here is a list of resources:

 - For food delivery, contact 311 for help.